Disclaimer

 All screenshots in the article were taken in the Dutch version of Yuki.

-In Yuki, you can distribute the outstanding amount of a document to multiple recipients or beneficiaries when paying.
+In Yuki, when making a payment, you can split the outstanding amount of a document in the payment list among multiple recipients or payees.
 To do this, you create a so-called split payment to multiple bank accounts in the payment list.

 ATTENTION!